 The highlight of our first full years recording moths at a site in Falmouth may have been Cornwall’s first Sombre Brocade but the confirmation that there is a population of Portland Ribbon Waves is probably of more national significance.

 In September 2011 six were recorded and this species has again been attracted to light this September despite minimal trapping and poor conditions.
-Earlier in the year the first spring recording at this site also produced two Portland Ribbon Waves in May which suggests that here in Cornwall the milder weather and longer breeding season enable this species to have two generations.
+Earlier in the year the first spring recording at this site also produced two Portland Ribbon Waves in May which suggests that here in Cornwall the milder weather and longer breeding season, may, in some years, enable this species to have two generations.

 It is annually recorded in small numbers along the south coast but these are considered to be migrants.